SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/saas-integration.html.md

 #### New device

-"New device" registers a new device so that you can connect it directly.
-Pass the same device ID (IMEI, serial number) as you would normally use in the "Device registration" user interface.
+**New device** registers a new device so that you can connect it directly.
+Pass the same device ID (IMEI, serial number) as you would normally use in the **Device registration** dialog.

 ![Device Registration](/guides/images/users-guide/zapier/actionDeviceRegistration.png)

 #### Update Inventory

-"Update inventory" enables you to create and update assets in the Cumulocity inventory.
+**Update inventory** enables you to create and update assets in the Cumulocity inventory.
 The following parameters can be defined:

 |Input|Description|
 |:--|:-------------|